laserpants/trombone/README.md

 ##### Comments

-Comments begin with a single octothorpe (#) character and may appear at the end of a route definition,
+Comments start with a single octothorpe (#) character and may appear at the end of a route definition,

     GET photo       >>  select * from photo   # Retreive all photos.